mcantelon/node-elflord/README.md

 Your browser should now open to your Elflord server's new home and you can configure your Elflord client to connect to it.

+## REST API

+Yeah, I should probably document this soon.

 ## Underpinnings

 Elflord uses the "express" and "express-resource" modules for HTTP responses